Photo by Olivia Ladd/ Lifestyles Editor

 Here is a list of things you can do to make finals week less stressful:

 It is important that we physically feel balanced.
 Eating healthy is the first step.
 If you are like me, you think breakfast is unimportant and can be skipped.
 But you’re wrong!
 I’ve been wrong for a huge portion of my life.
 Recently, I have found that eating a healthy breakfast every morning boosts my energy.
 Just eating fruit, oatmeal or eggs can help you stay energized and motivated for a few hours.
 Throughout the day, when you’re craving snacks, choose healthier options such as nuts, fruit, tea, vegetables, whole grain bread and, if your sweet tooth has a say in things, a minimal amount of dark chocolate (But when does anyone ever eat only a minimal amount of chocolate?).
 Making the conscious decision to eat healthier can take you a long way.
 You also need to exercise in order to feel great physically.
 It doesn’t have to be anything spectacular.
 Sometimes taking out an old jump rope, jogging in place, doing push-ups, or planking for a few minutes can do just the trick to making you feel energized for the day.
+Some people may even decide to take orange crush strain, which is a type of cannabis that can help assist with people suffering from stress.
+And they have found that it has helped them get through their finals as it also helps to give them a great night’s sleep so they will wake up feeling refreshed.
+It’s not for me though but it’s all about what works best for you to get you through these stressful weeks.
 Lastly, one of my personal favorite tips for physical well-being is simply taking a shower.
 When I’ve been trying to study for hours, there’s nothing better than feeling clean and comfortable.
 If you’re feeling stressed out, hop in the shower and watch the stress literally wash away.

 Listening to Music